Leg Injury Compensation Claims

 Injuries to the leg can be the most debilitating and painful injuries that a person can suffer, with potentially long-lasting effects.
 An injury to the leg is likely to have a significant impact on mobility, independence, income and enjoyability of personal life.
 For these reasons, it is important that anybody who has suffered a leg injury through no fault of their own can access the compensation that they are legally entitled to under personal injury law.

-Our solicitors have extensive experience in managing leg injury claims, and we maintain excellent knowledge in this field.
-We welcome the opportunity to discuss your case during a free consultation, where our solicitors will offer you guidance on your eligibility to claim, and the likely amount of compensation you could be entitled to.
+The solicitors we work in partnership with have extensive experience in managing leg injury claims, and maintain excellent knowledge in this field.
+They welcome the opportunity to discuss your case during a free consultation.
+To get started, call free on 0800 678 1410 or request a call back.

 What types of leg injuries can I claim for?

-We have managed many leg injury compensation claims for victims who have sustained various types and levels of damage to their leg in a vast number of circumstances.
+Solicitors have managed many leg injury compensation claims for victims who have sustained various types and levels of damage to their leg in a vast number of circumstances.
 Leg injuries can have a severe impact on a victim’s life and ability to live independently, and treatment and recovery can take weeks or even lead to permanent damage.
-Some of the most common types of leg injury that are presented to us include:
+Some of the most common types of leg injury include:

 Compensation for leg injuries can include comminuted or compound fractures in any of the leg bones.
 This type of injury refers to bones which have been shattered into separate pieces and may protrude the skin.
 This type of injury can be very serious and take an extended period of recovery.
 Operations may be required, and in the most severe cases, amputation may be necessary.
 This type of fracture most commonly occurs in road accidents, particularly those involving motorbikes, falls from height and heavy trips on pavements and other hard surfaces.